kimminkuk/UnityExample_Jupiter/README.md

 15. KnockBack Effect
 16. Enhanced resource management Class
 17. Enhancement resource acquisition scene
+18. Gladiator Make Scene?
+Class?
+UI?
+19. Change the number of Gladiators to be applied in WarScene

 #Bug
 1. A* Enemy Attack Motion Not Smooth..